StefanGreve/timetravel/readme.md

 print(pytz.all_timezones)
 ```

-- [ ]  Add `--city` option as second (alternative) input for the `now` method.
+- [ ]  Add `--city` option as second (alternative) input for the `time` method.
 I have looked into this a little, and came up with a solution that would require a Google API Key.
 For example

 ```python
 from random import randint